atimpone/aws-foundation-journey/1-dev-environments/1-2-solution.md

 Once you’ve signed up for a new AWS account, the “master” account, your cloud administrators will use AWS Control Tower via the Master AWS account to establish a “landing zone” of conventional shared AWS accounts and resources to help provide an initial foundation for your use of AWS.

-Your Master AWS account will be the place in which your cloud administrators will use AWS Control Tower’s [Account Factory](https://docs.aws.amazon.com/controltower/latest/userguide/account-factory.html) via AWS Service Catalog to create new team development accounts, AWS SSO to create and manage groups and users in the locally managed directory, and generally monitor the overall use and health of your AWS environment.
+Your master AWS account will be the place in which your cloud administrators will use AWS Control Tower’s [Account Factory](https://docs.aws.amazon.com/controltower/latest/userguide/account-factory.html) via AWS Service Catalog to create new team development accounts, AWS SSO to create and manage groups and users in the locally managed directory, and generally monitor the overall use and health of your AWS environment.

 You can grant access to members of your Security and Compliance teams access to the Audit AWS account so that they can easily get into any of the other AWS accounts to review usage and investigate issues.